vand3rlinden/vand3rlinden.github.io/content/post/bimi-explained.md

 - `l=https://example.com/bimilogo.svg;` is the URL of your BIMI-compliant logo.
 - `a=https://example.com/vmc.pem` is the URL to your Verified Mark Certificate.

-Your logo might appear Like this:
+Your logo might appear like this:
 ![IMAGE](/images/bimi-explained/bimi-explained-front1.png)

-## The Role of a Verified Mark Certificate (VMC)
+## The role of a Verified Mark Certificate (VMC)
 A VMC is essential for implementing BIMI.
 It acts as proof that your logo is valid and associated with your domain, giving email clients the confidence to display it.
 Obtaining a VMC involves a verification process by a trusted third party, ensuring that only legitimate logos are used.

 ## Benefits of BIMI